 Vast amounts of nuclear waste - much of it in aging, over-crowded facilities - with the potential to poison life for generations to come. ( The waste remains dangerous for tens of thousands of years into the future !)
 The amount of waste keeps growing at the nation's 104 operating reactors at a rate of 2,200 tons every year.

 As of April 2015, the nuclear reactors that were damaged by the 2011 earthquake and tsunami in Japan are still leaking radiation.
 "Radioactive water is leaking out of this plant as fast as it's leaking in.
-So, you've got something on the order of 400 tons to maybe even as much as a 1000 tons of water a day leaking off of the mountains around Fukushima into the basement of this plant.
+So, you've got ... as much as a 1000 tons of water a day leaking off of the mountains around Fukushima into the basement of this plant.
 Well, the basement is highly radioactive because the containment has failed and radioactive material is leaking out from the nuclear core into the other buildings.
 That's being exposed to this clean groundwater and making it extraordinarily radioactive.
 And the problem is going to get worse." (nuclear-energy consultant Arnie Gundersen) The radiation is spilling out of Fukushima into an ever-growing radioactive plume in the Pacific Ocean.